aws-actions/aws-devicefarm-mobile-device-testing/README.md

 ## Input options

-- run-name: **REQUIRED** The name to assign to the Device Farm Automated Test Run
-- run-settings-path: **REQUIRED** The path to the json file containing the run parameters.
-The schema for this file can be found [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-device-farm/Interface/ScheduleRunCommandInput/) and here is a [sample file](./run-settings.sample) to get started with.
+- run-settings-json: **REQUIRED** The json string specifying the run parameters.
+The schema for this json can be found [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-device-farm/Interface/ScheduleRunCommandInput/).
 - artifact-types: **OPTIONAL** A comma-delimited list of artifacts to be downloaded after the run completes.
 The valid values can be found [here](https://docs.aws.amazon.com/devicefarm/latest/APIReference/API_Artifact.html#devicefarm-Type-Artifact-type).
 No artifacts will be downloaded if this property is not supplied.
 - upload-poll-interval: **OPTIONAL** The interval (in milliseconds) between each poll to check if a file upload is complete.
 Defaults to 1000 (1 second).
 - run-poll-interval: **OPTIONAL** The interval (in milliseconds) between each poll to check if the test run is complete.
 Defaults to 30000 (30 seconds).